Persecution of Chinese people in Nazi Germany: Initial persecutions

 A memorial plaque on Schmuckstraße in Hamburg provides a brief history of the Chinese quarters in St. Pauli and its destruction by the Gestapo in 1944.

 Initially the everyday life of Chinese people in Germany was unaffected by the Nazi government.

 Later, Chinese people in Germany, some of whom adhered to a right-wing ideology, were targeted for persecution.
 Although most were not politically active, the government surveilled them.
 Under these circumstances, life became increasingly difficult for Chinese civilians in Germany.
 Beginning in 1936, Gestapo, local police and custom officers enforced regulations in Hamburg's Chinatown.
 On January 25, 1938, the Center for Chinese (Zentralstelle für Chinesen) was founded under the control of Reinhard Heydrich.
 It was dedicated to controlling the size of the Chinese population.

 Many Chinese nationals were forced to leave Nazi Germany due to increased government surveillance and coercion.
 Most members of Germany's Chinese population chose to return to mainland China, but some chose to fight in the Spanish Civil War.
 According to a report by the Overseas Community Affairs Council, the Chinese population in Germany was reduced to 1,938 before the beginning of the Second World War.
-After the start of World War II and the subsequent collapse of Sino-German cooperation, the Gestapo launched mass arrests of Chinese Germans and Chinese nationals across Germany and sent many of them to labor camps.
+After the start of World War II and the subsequent collapse of Sino-German cooperation, the Gestapo launched mass arrests of Chinese Germans and Chinese nationals across Germany and sent many of them to labour camps.
+One Chinese person was sent to Auschwitz.